Music / The Cardigans

 - Religion Rant Song: "Godspell" is a Type 3, aimed at a particular strain of evangelical Christianity common in Nina Persson's hometown.

-- Shout-Out: In its album version, "Black Letter Day" has a spoken verse with a shout out to the astronomer Tycho Brahe.
+- In its album version, "Black Letter Day" has a spoken verse with a shout out to the astronomer Tycho Brahe.

 - The album Gran Turismo was named after the video game which they played frequently during the tour for First Band On The Moon.
+And appropriately, the sequel included "My Favourite Game".

 - Softer And Slower Cover: A favourite trope, arguably to the point of being a Running Gag.
 They made loungecore versions of Black Sabbath's "Sabbath Bloody Sabbath" and "Iron Man", Ozzy Osbourne's solo track "Mr Crowley", and Thin Lizzy's "The Boys Are Back In Town".